automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_7/README.md

 ## Import the Map

-Inside your new created project (for example Lacework - AutoRemediation) you can Import the Map.
+The Map needs to be imported inside an existing or new Kaholo Project.

 ### Map Design and workflow
-The LW_S3_7 map currently looks like the following:
+The **LW_S3_7** map currently has the following map design:

 <img src="LW_S3_7.png" width="495" height="292">

-* It will start with **"Get the Event details"** from the EventID send by the Webhook payload to get all the event specific data.
+* It will start with **Get the Event details**.
+This Object will use the EventID send by the webhook payload to get all the event specific data.
-* If you enabled the AutoRemediation via the CLI inside the LaceworkConfig of the Map via **"dotheremediationviacli": "false"** it will print out all the S3 Buckets that will remediate all buckets by using the AWS CLI.
+* If you enabled the Auto Remediation via the CLI inside the LaceworkConfig of the Map via **"dotheremediationviacli": "true"** it will print out all the S3 Buckets that will remediate all buckets by using the AWS CLI.
-* If you enabled the AutoRemediation via the Object inside the LaceworkConfig of the Map via **"dotheremediationviaobject": "true"** it will remediate all buckets by using the Kaholo S3 bucket object from the [S3 bucket plugin](https://github.com/Kaholo/kaholo-plugin-amazon-s3).
+* If you enabled the Auto Remediation via the Object inside the LaceworkConfig of the Map via **"dotheremediationviaobject": "true"** it will remediate all buckets by using the Kaholo S3 bucket object from the [S3 bucket plugin](https://github.com/Kaholo/kaholo-plugin-amazon-s3).
 * It will send out a Slack message for each S3 bucket that will be remediated to the Webhook you configured in Slack.
 * If you enabled the configuration to send out slack messages for ignored S3 buckets inside the LaceworkConfig of the Map **"sendslackmessagesforignored": "true"** it will send out a slack message for each bucket that is violating the policy and ignored to the Webhook you configured in Slack.